twkenxtis/IVE-Discord-Bot/REDME.md

   vim .env
   ```

-  change to your own rsshub url in `config/.env` ,
+  change to your own rsshub url in `.env` ,
-  chaneg to your own Discord Token in `config/.env`
+  chaneg to your own Discord Token in `.env`

   For Example my RSSHUB is runnung on http://127.0.0.1:1200/ I wabt got Twitter user media